Drew as a child at the computer.

 Unfortunately, I was 13 and life began to get difficult at home.
 As a nerdy kid, I became more concerned with social acceptance than software.
 Instead of honing my craft, I wasted my teenage years chasing social acceptance—a losing game.

 My path was not that of the Ivy League savant who would beeline from Harvard to Facebook.
 By 19, I had dropped out of college to pursue music, not because I loved it, but because I wanted the illusion of significance.
-This led me to the darkest years of my life.

 • Closed 8-figures worth of tech contracts